 Australian Tax Forum is our quarterly academic journal.
 This prestigious journal provides discussion and analysis of issues in tax policy, law and reform against tax professionals.

 The Tax Institute prepares high quality, top level submissions on tax legislation and administration at Federal and State levels.
 These are available online from 1996 onwards in on our website.

 TaxWise® News is a newsletter for your clients.
-A subscription includes six editions - Business News (with a business focus) sent to subscribers quarterly and Individual News (with an individual focus) sent to subscribers bi-annually.
+A subscription includes Business News (with an SME focus) sent to subscribers quarterly and Individual News (with an individual focus) sent to subscribers bi-annually.
 You'll also receive a special Federal Budget edition covering the need-to-know developments from the Budget.

 Trust Structures Guide is a practical and comprehensive guide to using trust structures, written for practitioners by practitioners.
 The guide covers structures, usage, implications, planning, tax consequences and more and includes bonus online access.
 Checklists, diagrams, flowcharts and case studies ensure that practitioners and clients can use trusts for beneficial and valuable outcomes.
 Developed by one of Australia's leading legal and taxation experts in association with The Tax Institute it is an essential addition to every practitioner's bookshelf.

 CGT Small Business Reliefs includes details of the developments that have occurred that affect the way the reliefs operate, including the proposed changes to the way CGT applies to earnouts.
 Ongoing developments to the CGT small business reliefs make it increasingly important for tax practitioners to secure a reliable and current source of information to use as a reference and analysis tool.
 This resource is essential for any practitioners advising on the CGT small business reliefs.